AppGrid: Grid View

 Deleting grid records

 Select one or more records by clicking the row checkbox.
 Click the delete button in the grid toolbar.
 A delete confirmation will be shown.
+AppGrid provides the ability to mass delete many records at once because the delete operation is batched.
+The Apex DML governor limit is 10,000 records per transaction which is no longer an issue with AppGrid.

 Drag select